Add Set#pick and Set#pop

 shift, say, or take the last element instead.
 More importantly, though, I am not convinced that this functionality is that frequently used.

-Updated by adgar (Michael Edgar) almost 8 years ago
+Updated by adgar (Michael Edgar) over 8 years ago

 The ruby-core e-mail I sent appeared to not attach to the issue on Redmine.
 I apologize for the noise.